Tag: serve

 The Hebrew for turning their backs is a combination phrase of stranger and back.
 In other words, the Israelites are no longer (from their hearts’ point of view) God’s people.
 They might have claimed and proclaimed that they were, but Isaiah’s words say it was so much more.
 A more poetic way of thinking of it, God was left in a cloud of in a rearview mirror, and the Israelites did what they could to speed away faster and look back in disgust.

-Yet, the verses from Isaiah don’t end there (mercifully).
+Yet, the verses from Isaiah don’t there (mercifully).
 We often try to skip over the ugly verses.
-It is the ugly verses that give the and forgiveness of the last phrases of Isaiah the deepness that they have.
+It is the ugly verses that the freedom and forgiveness of the last phrases of Isaiah the deepness that they have.

 The verses of Romans explain the why.
 To some theologians, they explain the how.
 The is that God could never (per God’s nature and character) look in the rearview mirror at his people, and speed away.